Jen Stark: Public Art and Murals

 Stark has completed outdoor and indoor murals throughout the country, ranging from Culver City to Fort Lauderdale to Montauk.
 In 2014, Stark created a vinyl interior of a bathroom inside Gagosian Gallery in Beverly Hills and the following year she painted a mural surrounding multiple connected office walls at the Facebook Headquarters in Menlo Park.

 In 2020, Stark created a large-scale public art installation in Downtown Los Angeles called "Light Spectrum" out of translucent vinyl pigmented in psychedelic colors.
 The vinyl material casts a prism onto the ground as the sun transitions throughout the day.

 Animation

 Stark has created animations since 2005, at which point she made films entirely from intricately cut paper.
 In 2015, Stark was invited to create original artwork and animations for the 32nd MTV Video Music Awards, hosted by Miley Cyrus.

 Corporate Collaborations

 Stark has collaborated with corporate partners, lending her design to product packaging.
 In 2018, she worked with makeup company Smashbox to design a holiday collection called Holidaze.
 That same year, Stark offered several of her designs for Vans sneakers.
 In 2019, Stark created designs for Mendocino County's Las Jaras Wines.
+In 2023, Stark collaborated with Skechers to create a limited-edition shoe collection with three unique designs.